ejoffe/spr/readme.md

 [✅✅✅✅] 58: Feature 1
 ```

+To update only part of the stack use the **--count** flag with the number of pull requests in the stack that you would like to update.
+Pull requests will be updated from the bottom of the stack upwards.

 Amending Commits
 ----------------
 When you need to update a commit, either to fix tests, update code based on review comments, or just need to change something because you feel like it.
 You should amend the commit.